 Repudiating Partisanship in the Wake of November 7

 On the same day that these results poured in and during the week that followed, columnists in America’s foremost newspapers offered a variety of responses.
-These responses fell into two broad camps: those that sought to explain what happened on November 7, and those that proposed ways for Democrats to build on these emergent victories.
+These responses fell into two broad camps: those that sought to explain what happened on November 7, and those that proposed ways for Democrats to build on their emergent victories.

 In the first camp, New York Times columnists Michelle Goldberg and Frank Bruni, Wall Street Journal columnist Peggy Noonan, and Washington Post contributor Ed Rogers declared that Democrats’ victories were the revenge of the anti-Trump coalition, referred to by many as “the Resistance.”
 Other columnists, such as The Chicago Tribune’s Clarence Page and The Boston Globe’s Jeff Jacoby, credited the resolve of progressive grassroots organizing groups such as Flippable, Indivisible, and Run for Something with Democrats’ successes.